-Dr. Paul Robinson is associate professor of historical theology and chair of the Department of Historical Theology at Concordia Seminary, St. Louis.
+Dr. Paul Robinson is professor of historical theology and the dean of the faculty.

 - B.A., Concordia College, River Forest, Ill.

 - M.Div., Concordia Seminary, St. Louis, Mo.